 - 20 slender asparagus spears, stalks trimmed

-- 2 ounces Parmesan cheese, pared into large shavings (55 g)
+- 2 ounces Parmesan cheese, pared into large shavings

 - Sea salt and freshly ground black pepper

-- 2. Meanwhile, grab a large serving bowl.
+- 2. Meanwhile, reach for a large serving bowl.
 If desired, rub the inside of the bowl with the cut side of the garlic.
 [Editor’s Note: It’s sorta tradition to do this.
 To be frank, we usually can’t detect the garlic, although it’s quite possible it lends a subtle underlying something to the finished dish.
 Suit yourself.]
 Add the bread and pour in the vinegar and water.
 Toss the bread until coated in the vinegar mixture.